xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 On `M` we define the following effective observables.

-1. Total energy of the closed description:
+1. Total energy of the closed description

 ```txt
 E_total(m) = sum over k of U_k(m) + E_other(m)